 - one for organizing my teaching materials (which I organize by month, since I teach by monthly themes)

 - one for storing my son’s work (AKA a portfolio, also organized by month)

 The other system I use, for storing teaching activities, is the binder system.
 I organize by season, because this works best for the way I plan.
 You can organize it by month, by theme, by story/novel, by type of activity, by goal, etc.

 No matter the system you use, be sure that it’s simple to put into action and to use over time.
 There is no use putting together an elaborate system that you’ll never use because it’s just too complicated.
 I can’t stress enough the importance of keeping it simple, simple, simple.

 Related article on this blog:

-What system do you use to organize your paperwork and materials?
+Let me know in the comments below, what system do you use to organize your paperwork and materials?